clownix/cloonix/xdoc/index.rst

 The connection to the server is a tcp stream protected by password.

 All cloonix clients are named **cloonix_xxx** xxx can be one of the
-following: gui, cli, ssh, scp, ice, osh, ocp, ovs.
+following: cli, gui, ice, ssh, scp, wsk, ovs, osh, ocp.
 The */usr/bin/cloonix_xxx* are bash scripts that call binaries and libraries located in */usr/libexec/cloonix/common* and */usr/libexec/cloonix/client*.